-Of all the possible genres that can be used in a movie the comedy comes in the widest variety of forms.
+Of all the possible genres that can be used in a movie, the comedy comes in the widest variety of forms.
 It can be a sarcastic look at life or a silly romp through fantasy.
 There are farces and romance all aimed at making us laugh.
 This is something people in every society and culture have in common; the need to laugh.
-This format can also be target to just about any demographic from little kids to adults.
+This format can also be a target to just about any demographic from little kids to adults.
 Of late there has been an increase in a relatively new type of humorous flicks; the ‘R’ rated comedy.
 Although this type of film started out with raunchy material prompting the restrictive rating it has been all but taken over by juvenile flicks that pander to the most puerile of interest.
 There is a standard playbook for the manufacture of such a film.
-You need a bunch of truly stupid characters and plenty of jokes concerned with alcohol and drug abuse and, of course sex.
-The fans of this particular genre are typically high school and college aged guys.
-Don’t expect to see too many female members of the audience; movies like this just don’t have the elements that normally appeal to the feminine sensibilities.
+You need a bunch of truly stupid characters and plenty of jokes concerned with alcohol and drug abuse and, of course, sex.
+The fans of this particular genre are typically high school and college-aged guys.
+Don’t expect to see too many female members of the audience; movies like this don’t have the elements that normally appeal to the feminine sensibilities.
 One of the latest offerings for this type of movies is ‘Surfer, Dude’ by S.R.
 Bindler.
-It is basically a vanity flick to highlight the favorite pastimes of lead actor Matthew McConaughey.
+It is a vanity flick to highlight the favorite pastimes of lead actor Matthew McConaughey.
 It is also a reasonable bet that the young men who will laugh the loudest while watching this movie will be under the influence of copious quantities of alcohol or some other psychotropic substances.
-Under the circumstances this may be the preferred way to watch since it does appear that a similar state of inebriation was pervasive among the cast and crew of this flick.
-The budget of the movie was reported to be about $6 million and after viewing it one has to wonder just how much of that went to meeting a guy in the back of a alley to obtain the biologically active incentives that seem to be entrenched in this film.
-It opened with a limited release in September of this year and it is doubtful that the movie was able to recoup the expenditures in the theater.
-Like many movies of this genre it could do better in the home theater market where people don’t have to see you in public on line for a showing.
-To this end Anchor Bay has released a DVD and Blu-ray version of the flick.
+Under the circumstances, this may be the preferred way to watch since it does appear that a similar state of inebriation was pervasive among the cast and crew of this flick.
+The budget of the movie was reported to be about $6 million, and after viewing it, one has to wonder just how much of that went to meeting a guy in the back of an alley to obtain the biologically, active incentives that seem to be entrenched in this film.
+It opened, d with a limited release in September of this year, and it is doubtful that the movie was able to recoup the expenditures in the theater.
+Like many movies of this genre, it could do better in the home theater market where people don’t have to see you in public online for a showing.
+To this end, Anchor Bay has released a DVD and Blu-ray version of the flick.

 The film is so laid back that it is difficult to muster any sense of urgency or trouble.
 The main character is too stoned to fully engage the predicament that he is in although he is worried about an end to the money coming in on a regular basis.
 The movie drifts along like a lost surfboard on a calm ocean.